-- Interrupted Wi-Fi or cellular signal: A poor signal can cause delays in data transfers, resulting in phone echoing and suspended audio.
+- Interrupted Wi-Fi or cellular signal: Poor signal or being in a place with a spotty data connection results in phone echoing and suspended audio.

-- Jitter or packet loss on the line: Jitter above 20ms and packet loss issues can lead to echoing.
+- Jitter or packet loss: Jitter above 20ms and packet loss issues can lead to echoing.

 How to Fix It